gustavolessa23/csv-comparison-tool/README.md

 --options="FC,CV"
 ```
 #### Columns to determine if entries are comparable
-One or more parameter
+One or more parameters that form the composite key.
 ```
 --same="AccountNumber,Column1"
 ```
 #### Columns to be analysed when comparing entries
-One ore more column names, separated by a comma and wrapped in quotes.
+One or more column names, separated by a comma and wrapped in quotes.
 ```
 --compare="Column2,Column4,Column5"
 ```